Skip To Main Content

 Section C: Document how the school uses universal screener data and diagnostic assessment data to determine targeted pathways of intervention (word recognition or language comprehension) for students in PreK-5th grade who have failed to demonstrate grade‑level reading proficiency.

-Students that are shown to have deficiencies in word recognition and/or language comprehension are given in class instruction and intervention to help close the reading gap.
+Students that are shown to have deficiencies in word recognition and/or language comprehension are given in class instruction and pull-out intervention to help close the reading gap.
 A student classified as tier 2 will receive extra in class support and small group instruction aligned to their specific needs.
 Students that are tier 3 receive a more intensive intervention and are pulled out of class to work with reading interventionists in small groups.
 Students are routinely progress monitored to assess their progress and make the necessary adjustments to instruction.Through systematic use of universal screener and diagnostic assessment data, Lambs Elementary works to effectively determine targeted pathways for intervention in word recognition or language comprehension.
 This data-driven approach ensures that instruction is tailored to meet the specific needs of each student, ultimately fostering improved reading proficiency for all learners.

 Section D: Describe the system in place to help parents in your school understand how they can support the student as a reader and writer at home.

 Supporting parents in helping their children become proficient readers and writers is crucial for reinforcing literacy skills at home.
-At Lambs Elementary parents are kept abreast of not only what their students are learning, but also ways to help at home.
+At Lambs Elementary, parents are kept abreast of not only what their students are learning, but also ways to help at home.
 Each teacher sends home regular communication via newsletters and Class Dojo, sharing the weekly focus and tips to use when working with their students.
-In addition, parents also receive a School newsletter “ The Lambs Ledger” which highlights the learning, upcoming events and tools to help students learn at home.
-We also host events, such as Literacy Night, where families are invited back to school to do fun literacy activities with their students while also gaining ideas to use at home.
+In addition, parents also receive a School newsletter “The Lambs Ledger” which highlights the learning, upcoming events and tools to help students learn at home.
+We also host events, such as Literacy Night, where families are invited back to school to do fun literacy activities with their students while also gathering ideas to use at home.
 Our school also regularly holds parent-teacher conferences where parents can get one on one details about their child’s progress and receive guidance on ways to work with them at home.
-In addition, parents also receive detailed information about their child’s diagnostic assessment sores and what the scores actually mean.
+In addition, parents also receive detailed information about their child’s diagnostic assessment scores and what the scores actually mean.

 Section E: Document how the school provides for the monitoring of reading achievement and growth at the classroom and school level with decisions about PreK-5th grade intervention based on all available data to ensure grade-level proficiency in reading.

-The school provides for the monitoring of reading achievement and growth at the classroom and school level in several ways.
+Lambs Elementary provides for the monitoring of reading achievement and growth at the classroom and school level in several ways.
 Students are first given universal Screeners and diagnostic assessments to determine if there are any gaps in reading.
 Once students are flagged by the screener, they are given more detailed assessments to identify specific skill deficits.
 Once students are identified they are given in class interventions and pull out interventions based on need.
 Through regular progress monitoring, teachers track individual student progress over time.
-The Reading Interventionists and Reading Coach hold monthly meetings to review each student's data to determine if they are making progress and if changes need to be made to help students reach their goal.
+The Reading Interventionists and Reading Coach hold monthly meetings, or Trend Checks, to review each student's data to determine if they are making progress and if changes need to be made to help students reach their goal.
 In addition, grade level teams hold weekly meetings and review student data and collaborate to determine trends and to share strategies to boost student achievement.
 Parents are given regular updates on their students progress through intervention progress reports and report cards.
-In PLCs, teachers also work in teams to review data, which allows for easy monitoring of areas of strength and opportunities for growth.By systematically monitoring reading achievement and growth through a combination of assessments, collaborative data analysis, tiered interventions, and ongoing professional development, schools can make informed decisions that ensure all PreK-5th grade students achieve grade-level proficiency in reading.
-This data-driven approach fosters a responsive educational environment that meets the diverse needs of students.
+In PLCs, teachers also work in teams to review data, which allows for easy monitoring of areas of strength and opportunities for growth.
+By systematically monitoring reading achievement and growth through a combination of assessments, collaborative data analysis, tiered interventions, and ongoing professional development, schools can make informed decisions that ensure all PreK-5th grade students achieve grade-level proficiency in reading.
+This data-driven approach fosters a responsive educational environment that meets the diverse needs of all students.

 Section F: Describe how the school provides teacher training based in the science of reading, structured literacy, and foundational literacy skills to support all students in PreK-5th grade.

-In order to effectively support all preK- 5th grade Teachers in evidence based science of reading instruction, teachers in grades K-3rd as well as interventionists and resource teachers were all trained in LETRS.
+In order to effectively support all PreK- 5th grade Teachers in evidence-based science of reading instruction, teachers in grades K-3rd as well as interventionists and resource teachers were all trained in LETRS.
 This training provided teachers with the background knowledge of how one learns to read and ways in which literacy should be structured and taught in classrooms.
 Teachers have also been trained in the latest evidenced based curriculum which offers structured literacy, systematic phonics and foundational literacy skills.
 The Literacy Coach has also worked alongside teachers to offer personalized support, model effective instructional strategies.
-Through the use of Coaching cycles, teachers can receive feedback on their instruction while also reflecting and refining their instructional techniques.
+Through the use of coaching cycles, teachers can receive feedback on their instruction while also reflecting and refining their instructional techniques.
 Additionally, professional development workshops and opportunities are consistently offered to help teachers grow in their knowledge of literacy development.

 Section G: Analysis of Data